• Home

 • Glazed Chocolate Donuts

-Reasons To Love These Donuts
+Reasons To Love These Glazed Chocolate Donuts

-• Allergy Friendly- These donuts are gluten free, nut free, egg free and can easily be dairy free (vegan).
+• Allergy Friendly- These donuts are gluten free, nut free, egg free and can easily be dairy free (vegan)!

-• Easy to Make- The batter mixes up with a whisk!
+• Easy to Make- The batter mixes up with a whisk; no mixer is used at all!

 Ingredient Notes

-• Gluten Free Flour- If you also have nut allergies, make sure to use a brand that’s made in a nut free facility.
-I really love to use this one because it’s nut safe but it does contain dairy.
+• Gluten Free Flour- If you have nut allergies, use a brand that’s made in a nut free facility.
+I really love to use this gluten free flour because it’s free of the top 9 allergens.
+It also contains xanthan gum which really helps give baked goods their bounce and prevents them from falling apart.

 • Cornstarch and Water- These are eggless donuts so this mixture helps bind everything together.

 • Milk- If there are no dairy allergies or if you’re not vegan, you can use regular whole milk.
-For non dairy, use a non dairy milk of your choosing.
+For non-dairy, use a dairy-free milk of your choosing.

 See my recipe card below for a complete list of the ingredients with measurements.